nlf/precommit-hook/README.md

 }
 ```

-The contents of the validate and test properties are the shell command to be run to perform those functions.
+The contents of the validate and test properties are the shell commands to be run to perform those functions.
 Having these specified in your package.json also
 lends you the ability to be able to run them manually like so

 ```